 - Living a life that makes an impact, not just for today, but in the future

-The story of the Maccabees and the festival of Hanukkah is about a small priestly family whose devotion to the Lord outweighed any pressures the enemy could press upon them.
-They fought with confidence, they made a difference, and they left a family legacy through Hanukkah that any of us can glean spiritual encouragement from.
+The story of the Maccabees and the festival of Hanukkah is about a small priestly family whose devotion to the Lord outweighed any pressures the enemy could put upon them.

-How Does the Hanukkah Story Relate to Your Story?
+How Does the Hanukkah Story Relate to Your Situation?

-You might not be up against an entire empire here on earth, but the powers and principalities of darkness always look to drown out the light of the Lord.
+You might not be up against an entire empire here on earth, but the powers and principalities of darkness always look to dim the light of the Lord.

-“For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”—Ephesians 6:12
+“For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”

 In order to move past the darkness of trials, you must…